sitecoreinstallextensions/module/README.md

 # Sitecore Install Extensions
-Powershell module with extensions for Sitecore Install Framework
+A Powershell module with extensions for Sitecore Install Framework